GyroSuperintelligence/CGM/docs/Findings/Analysis_CGM_Units.md

 ## Abstract

 The Common Governance Model (CGM) proto-units framework presents a revolutionary approach to fundamental physics, defining **Quantum Gravity as the geometric invariant Q_G = 4π** rather than as a quantized field theory.
 This comprehensive analysis examines CGM's complete theoretical structure, mathematical foundations, and empirical validations, revealing how Q_G automatically induces quantum operator algebra in spacetime while deriving fundamental dimensionless constants and coupling strengths from pure geometric principles.
 Beginning from the single axiom "The Source is Common," the framework demonstrates how four recursive stages of geometric evolution establish the fundamental structure of three-dimensional space with six degrees of freedom.
 The framework achieves remarkable internal consistency through hierarchical monodromy structures, predicts the fine-structure constant to 0.0316% accuracy, and validates cross-scale patterns from quantum commutators to cosmic structure.
-By calibrating its geometrically-derived ratios against measured constants, the resulting unit system predicts an energy scale of E₀ = 2.36×10¹⁸ GeV and reveals a characteristic √3 ratio between forward and reciprocal modes.
+By calibrating dimensionless geometric ratios against a chosen physical anchor (e.g., setting the CS energy to the Planck energy), the framework yields concrete numbers without introducing any new base units.
+With E_CS anchored, the model fixes stage ratios such as E_GUT^UV/E_CS ≈ 0.1915 and E_BU/E_CS = 1/(4π^2).
 We assess CGM's potential as a complete Theory of Everything, examining its geometric unification of quantum mechanics and gravity through observation-based principles that achieve machine-precision internal consistency across three fundamental bridge equations connecting geometry to measured physical constants.

 ## 1. Introduction: Quantum Gravity as Geometric Observation